ollionorg/flow-lineage/README.md

 <br>

 ## node-template
 The template below is written in flow, visit [flow-core](https://github.com/cldcvr/flow-core) to learn more.
+You could also write your own template.

 <img width="240" alt="f-div ( node)" src="https://user-images.githubusercontent.com/2121451/211515800-6f63a758-a528-42f9-b452-e8bf1fd6dfeb.png">